-It was only minutes before sunrise when Alfred Norwood Jr. slammed on his brakes, stopping his truck in the middle of the road, and turned on his hazard lights.
+It was minutes before sunrise when Alfred Norwood Jr. slammed on his brakes, stopping his truck in the middle of the road, and turned on his hazard lights.

 Surveillance video from a Nest Cam showed Norwood run up to the home, screaming, “Oh mister, please hold on!”
-He grabbed the ladder, ripping it from the display, and repositioned for him.
+He grabbed the ladder, ripping it from the display, and repositioned it for him.

 When there was no response, Norwood shouted, “Help!”

 “It looked like a guy in distress needing help, so I took a chance to try to help him,” Norwood said Monday in a phone interview with The Washington Post.
-But, he added, “It turned out to be a dummy.”
+But, he added, “it turned out to be a dummy.”

 A dummy fashioned after a Christmas icon: Clark Griswold.